anPerger/SQL_project/README.md

 away the most conceptually challenging part for me to grasp, and I spent a long time drawing and redrawing relations between tables to make sure everything was logically consistent and will actually be queryable.
+CSVs were loaded in:

+departments
+titles
+salaries
+employees
+dept_emp
+dept_manager

 After finally getting the schema from my ERD to run correctly and loading in my CSVs I was able to begin querying using JOINS.
 The majority of the queries were quite simple with INNER JOINs on whatever tables contained the necessary information.
-Apparently there's a limit of 64 JOINs that are possible with a single statement, but I have a hard time imagining when that will become a legitimate concern
+Apparently there'sa limit of 64 JOINs that are possible with a single statement, but I have a hard time imagining when that will become a legitimate concern